Optimization of Nonlinear Turbulence in Stellarators: Optimization Methods

 To help with this issue, we use the simultaneous perturbation stochastic approximation (SPSA) method \citep{Spall1987AEstimates} to minimize the heat fluxes.
 In this algorithm, the $i^{th}$ component of the gradient at point $\mathbf{x_n}$ is approximated as

-where $\mathbf{c_n}$ is a random perturbation vector whose components are sampled from a Bernoulli distribution.
+where $\mathbf{c_n}$ is a random perturbation vector whose components are sampled from a Rademacher distribution, and $k$ is a finite-difference step-size.
 Therefore, we are effectively using the finite difference method in all directions at once.
 Finally, for this method, rather than specifying stopping tolerances, we instead specify a maximum number of iterations.

 The main feature of the SPSA method is that it only requires two objective function measurements per iteration.
 This makes it suitable for high-dimensional optimization problems whose objective functions are expensive to compute.
 SPSA can also robustly handle noisy objective functions, and so has been used for simulation optimization, including Monte-Carlo simulations \citep{Chan2003OptimisationApproximation}.